PoTsungChen/Shopee-Ecommerce-Sales-Analysis/README.md

 ## 🚀 Recommendations:

 **Sales**
-1. Implement Product Bundling:
-   - Create "Frequently Bought Together" modules on the Shopee storefront to move multiple items per checkout to increase AOV.

 2. Threshold-Based Incentives:
-   - Offer tiered discounts or free shipping policy that kick in just above your current 14K average AOV.
+   - Offer tiered discounts or free shipping policy for total purchase exceeding 14K average AOV.
 3. Upsell at Checkout:
    - Use "Add-on Deal" feature to suggest high-margin accessories right before the customer completes the purchase.
 4. Double down on the high-performing campaign types: